hanneslinder/esp-pixel-matrix/README.md

 +----------+
 ```

-There is also a Gerber file located in the `hardware` folder for a simple PCB to simplify the connection.
+There is also a Gerber file located in the `hardware` folder for a PCB to simplify the connection.

 ### print the case